-It's nearly midnight on Saturday night at a busy nightspot on the Northern line in London.
-The overwhelming sense you get from the stumbling, tottering crowd is one of confusion: "where are we going again?" echoes repeatedly around the ticket hall before anyone reaches their destination.
+It's nearly midnight on Saturday night at a busy nightspot on the Northern line.
+The overwhelming sense you get from the stumbling, tottering crowd is one of confusion: "where are we going again?" echoes repeatedly round the ticket hall before anyone reaches their destination.
 One girl, valiantly attempting to sneak through the barriers without paying while simultaneously touching up her lipgloss, doesn't quite make it.
-Behind the barriers, two drunk groups have come together to collab on an acappella version of "Hollaback Gurl" while someone drums out the beat by battering the sides of the escalator.
+Behind the barriers, two pissed-up groups have come together to collab on an acappella version of "Hollaback Gurl" while someone drums out the beat by battering the sides of the escalator.

 As the last tubes are leaving, staff attempting to control the flow of the kebab-wielding crowd are looking increasingly pained: one tactfully moves a couple who are blocking the tube map by aggressively making out on it.
 Another rushes off to deal with a smashed bottle of Heineken just before the entrance to the main ticket hall.

 Soon, with the introduction of 24-hour running on selected lines, Londoners will be able to get even more pissed, for longer, and stumble around the tube indefinitely.
-Neon-sloganed "Free the Night" posters announce the September 12 start date on every platform I stop at on the way home.
+Neon-sloganed "Free The Night" posters announce the September 12th start date on every platform I stop at on the way home.

 That's all well and good, and will presumably save a lot of people waking up with an Uber bill with a "Surge x2" charge.
 But for tube workers who are striking this week over the Night Tube's implementation, the question is for whom the night is free, and what the cost will be.

-According to Underground workers I spoke to, it's definitely not free for them, their colleagues, or their family.
-"It's maddening how little London Underground understand the impact that this will have on staff," a station supervisor who we'll call Sarah tells me.
-"They don't appreciate what impact the time of day you work has—as if it doesn't make a difference whether you work eight hours from nine 'til five or whether you work eight hours starting at two o' clock in the morning."
+According to underground workers I spoke to are concerned, it's definitely not free for them, their colleagues, or their family.
+"It's maddening how little London Underground understand the impact that this will have on staff", a station supervisor who we'll call Sarah tells me.
+"They don't appreciate what impact the time of day you work has – as if it doesn't make a difference whether you work eight hours from 9 'til 5 or whether you work eight hours starting at two o' clock in the morning."

 But tube workers say they're trying to save themselves from more than just inconvenience.
 Night shifts are "not just another eight hour shift," says Sarah.
 "You won't sleep properly for another week because your body is recovering.
 You might not be able to see much of your family for another week because you're so tired."

 The focus so far has been on negotiations over pay, but when I speak to Sarah, it's clear that her primary concern is for her physical safety as a woman working nights.
-TfL's website states that there will be an increased policing presence—100 British Transport Police (BTP) officers deployed to cover 144 stations.
-That's less than one officer per station, which Sarah feels is hugely inadequate.
+TfL's website states that there will be an increased policing presence – 100 British Transport Police (BTP) officers deployed to cover 144 stations.
+That's less that one officer per station, which Sarah feels is hugely inadequate.

 "I work alone during the night at the moment, so I know already what it's like dealing with customers on Friday and Saturday nights.
 The BTP's presence... well, they basically might as well not be there at all.
 I've worked on the Underground for a few years now.
 I've been violently assaulted three or four times.
 I've been pushed around.
 I've been sexually assaulted.
 And most of the time it has been from drunk customers.
 Attacks on London Underground staff have increased in the last year, and the number of assaults is pretty shocking."

-On Monday, TfL's initial offer of 0.75 percent pay increase for 2016-2017 to compensate for the late shifts was, in an eleventh-hour attempt to avert the strike, raised to 1 percent, plus a £500 [$770] payment for all staff (an "average increase" of 2 percent).
-While drivers affected by the Night Tube have now been offered a £2,000 [$3,070] bonus for 24-hour working, the initial offer to station staff of £500 remains unchanged.
+On Monday, TfL's initial offer of 0.75 percent pay increase for 2016-2017 to compensate for the late shifts was, in an eleventh-hour attempt to avert the strike, raised to 1 percent, plus a £500 payment for all staff (an "average increase" of 2 percent).
+While drivers affected by the night tube have now been offered a £2,000 bonus for 24-hour working, the initial offer to station staff of £500 remains unchanged.